libretro/docs/docs/library/beetle_pc_fx.md

 ### Directories

-The Beetle PC-FX core's internal core name is 'Mednafen PC-FX'
+The Beetle PC-FX core's internal core name is 'Beetle PC-FX'

 The Beetle PC-FX core saves/loads to/from these directories.